 Here’s a list of countries opening doors to anyone with proof of vaccination.

 Expats and digital nomads who remained in Bali during covid-19 attracted scorn the world over for flaunting local covid-19 restrictions.
 Fines imposed are significant to the local population, but at around $7 in western currency, many visitors were choosing to pay, rather than do their part to wear masks and obey other measures.

 As part of current planning to welcome back international visitors, fines would jump to $70 on the spot, and deportation would be on the table for subsequent offenses by all visitors.

 Bali: Reading Between The Lines

-First it was September 11th, 2020 for a reopening date, then before the new year, and here we are into the second quarter of that “great new year”, but finally with a “firm” idea of when Bali will reopen.
+First it was September 11th, 2020 for a reopening date, then before the new year, and here we are late into the third quarter of that “great new year”, but finally with a “firm” idea of when Bali will reopen.
+Maybe.